 2. Honeydew honey – this is honey that originates from secretions from plant parts other than flowers (e.g. the young tender buds) or excretions from plant-sucking insects on these plant parts.
 An example here may include pine honey, pine is a non-flowering plant but produces honey of superior organoleptic qualities.

 Many love and use honey, but it is also important that they understand exactly how bees make honey from a layman perspective.

-The honey stomach is a storage and transportation tool provided for the worker (field bee) for purposes of the transporting nectar.
-A field bee can carry up to approximately 60% of her own weight of nectar from field back into the hive, and they do this from dawn to dusk (no wonder they have a lifespan of up to only five weeks).
+The honey stomach is a storage and transportation bodily compartment provided for the worker (field) bee for purposes of transporting nectar.
+A field bee can carry up to approximately 60% of her own weight of nectar from field back into the hive, and they do this from dawn to dusk and hence the proverb, “as busy as a bee”.

-Once they are back to the hive, the nectar is transferred to several younger worker bees in the hive through a process referred to ordinarily as “mutual communication” or technically as “trophylaxis”.
+Once they are back to the hive, the nectar is transferred to several younger worker bees in the hive through a process referred to as “mutual communication” or “trophylaxis”.

 These younger worker bees transport this nectar within the hive depositing it in an organized manner into comb cells within the honey storage area of the hive.

 What is important to note here is that when this nectar is in the honey stomachs of the bees, several substances are added into it including enzymes (like invertase enzyme) which break down the sugars in nectar (mainly sucrose) into simple sugars (glucose and fructose), and other volatile substances, some of which have never been fully identified with the existing scientific knowledge.
 These give honey its unique characteristics and render it impossible to produce in the laboratory.